-- The Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2017 and audit of internal controls over financial reporting as of December 31, 2017 with management. - The Audit Committee has discussed with Grant Thornton LLP, the Company's independent registered public accounting firm, the matters required to be discussed by the statement on Auditing Standards No. 61, as amended (AICPA Professional Standards, Vol. 1 AU section 380), as adopted by the PCAOB in Rule 3200T. - 3.
-The Audit Committee has received an independence letter from Grant Thornton LLP as required by the standards of the PCAOB regarding Grant Thorton's communications with the Audit Committee concerning independence, and has discussed with Grant Thornton LLP its independence. - 4.
-Based on the reviews and discussions referred to in paragraphs (1) through (3) above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Company's audited consolidated financial statements be included in the 2017 Annual Report that was filed with the SEC on February 27, 2018.
+- 1. The Audit Committee has reviewed and discussed the audited consolidated financial statements for the year ended December 31, 2019, and audit of internal controls over financial reporting as of December 31, 2019, with management. - The Audit Committee has discussed with Grant Thornton LLP, the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the PCAOB and the SEC. - 3.
+The Audit Committee has received an independence letter from Grant Thornton LLP as required by the standards of the PCAOB regarding Grant Thornton's communications with the Audit Committee concerning independence and has discussed with Grant Thornton LLP its independence. - 4.
+Based on the reviews and discussions referred to in paragraphs (1) through (3) above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Company's audited consolidated financial statements be included in the 2019 Annual Report that was filed with the SEC on February 25, 2020.